whonore/Coqtail/README.md

 versions of Vincent Aravantinos' [syntax] and [indent] scripts for Coq.
 These scripts are used by default but can be disabled by setting `g:coqtail_nosyntax = 1` and `g:coqtail_noindent = 1` respectively.
+Formatting of comments can be disabled with `g:coqtail_noindent_comment`.

 See `:help coqtail-configuration` for more configuration variables.